abhisheksp/BaseLinev3/readme.md

  * Goods are either imported or non-imported

  Tax-Calculation:
- * Basic Sales Tax is 0% on exempted goods(No Basic Sales Tax on empted goods)
+ * Basic Sales Tax is 0% on exempted goods(No Basic Sales Tax on exempted goods)
  * Basic Sales Tax is 10% on non-exempted goods
  	-Rounding:
  		*Round to nearest 0.05